The Word Became Flesh

 Casual nights

-True happiness is found in relationship with Christ 🙌🏻 and until one comes to the realization about the truth of the gospel and their desperate need for a Savior, no amount of cruising (or whatever a person is doing trying to obtain happiness) will ever fill the need in your life that can only be accomplished by turning to Christ in repentance and faith.
+And, until a person comes to the realization of the truth of the gospel and their desperate need for a Savior, no amount of cruising (or whatever a person is doing trying to obtain happiness) will ever fill the need in our lives which can only be accomplished through receiving Christ as your Lord and Savior

-Happy are the people whose God is the Lord.
+“Happy are the people whose God is the Lord.”
 Psalm 144:15

-Mother’s Day 2023 💐
+Mother’s Day

-Mother’s Day 2023 💐
+Mother’s Day

-As I’ve grown older, Mother’s Day has become one of my favorite holidays.
-My perfect Mother’s Day includes food, fun, family, flowers, and a Mother’s Day card.
+As the years have gone by, Mother’s Day has become one of my favorite holidays.
+My perfect Mother’s Day includes food, family, flowers, fun, and a Mother’s Day card.

-So in the days leading up to Mother’s Day, I always think of my sweet mom who passed away in 1998.
-I was blessed to have my mom for the first 44 years of my life.
-She was a great role model in so many ways; as a woman, a wife, a mom, a Christian, etc. I will forever remember her praying on her knees by her bedside at night and studying her Bible in the early mornings when I was a child.
+So in the days leading up to Mother’s Day, I always think of my mom who passed away in 1998.
+I was blessed to have her in my life for the first 44 years of my life.
+She was the main role model in my life and in so many ways—as a woman, a wife, a mom, and a Christian.
+I will forever remember her praying on her knees by her bedside at night, and studying her Bible in the early mornings when I was a child.

-Me and my mom in Indianapolis back in the late 1970’s:
+My mom and me in Indianapolis back in the late 1970s.

 My mom passed away at the age of 77 after suffering for several years from Alzheimer’s Disease.